 Kids fall down, scrape their knees and usually these minor cuts and bruises are just a part of growing up that don’t cause serious problems.
 But did you know that even a minor cut or scrape could lead to a bacterial infection?
 Cellulitis is a bacterial infection of the inner layers of skin and underlying tissue.
 This infection can develop suddenly and spread rapidly, it can even be life threatening if it spreads deep into the body.1 When the upper layer of the skin is affected by cellulitis, the condition may be called erysipelas and this infection can be more common in children.2 However, erysipelas and cellulitis can overlap and it may not always be possible to distinguish between the two.3

 Cellulitis most commonly affects the lower legs but you can get it on any part of the body.
-And if it affects the eyelid or tissues around the eye ( a condition known as orbital cellulitis) your child may need especially close monitoring as it can progress to a stage where vision is impacted.4 5
+And if it affects the eyelid or tissues around the eye ( a condition known as orbital cellulitis) your child may need especially

 The Signs Of Cellulitis

 Here are some signs of cellulitis that you should watch out for: